llun/blog/journeys/lasik/index.md

 - <strong  id="31052021">31 May 2021</strong>, Two months after Lasik, nothing much different from first month.
 Dry-eye is getting better, less eye-drops but still need it in the morning and evening.
 - <strong id="26062021" >26 June 2021</strong>, Three months after Lasik, dry-eye is still annoying in the morning.
 Not so much different from second month.
 - <strong id="27072021">27 July 2021</strong>, Fourth checkup and found out my right eye is a bit over correct cause it a bit long sightedness (75).
 It can be correct with additional operation before one year, which I can decide in next check up next year.
 It's not too problematic for me because already used to it but will decide again when it's near the fifth checkup time.
+- <strong id="29012022">29 January 2022</strong>, Fifth checkup and the last routine appointment.
+Everything is perfect, the right eye is back to normal and don't have the next routine checkup anymore.

 ## Cost